pangpang20/docs.getdbt.com/website/docs/reference/resource-configs/tags.md

 </File>

-Run resources with specific tags (or exclude resources with specific tags) with the following commands:
+Run resources with specific tags (or exclude resources with specific tags) using the following commands:

 ```shell
 # Run all models tagged "daily"